-A look at the career of Larry Gogan RTÉ radio DJ in a career spanning over 40 years.
+A look at the long career of broadcaster and RTÉ radio DJ Larry Gogan.

 Reporter Mary Fanning spends some time the man himself at his home from home in the RTÉ Radio Centre.

 Music is his passion.
 A radio show that has wrapped itself around the artists, the young Irish bands, and glories in the success of newcomers.
 There's no agenda, there's no ego, there's no pretentiousness.
 It's just Larry and his music.

 The 2FM DJ recalls saving up to buy his first record in a Rathmines record shop.
 While he always loved people like Elvis, he still loves to hear new music.

 I love listening to new music and love playing the oldies as well.